rittmananalytics/dwa/README.md

 ### dwa cube - overview

 The `cube` module is responsible for connecting with your Snowflake database, gathering schema information, and using this data to generate a `base.js` file.
 This file follows the Cube.js syntax and contains predefined `dimensions` and `measures` for your data.
+This module is initiated by running the `dwa cube` command.

 This feature enables you to have a dynamically updated schema file for Cube.js that reflects your current Snowflake schema, minimizing manual intervention and reducing error.
 If the module doesn't get the configurations right, you can easily modify them with cube's `extend` functionality.